-UC Davis ADVANCE is a newly funded Institutional Transformation
+UC Davis ADVANCE is an Institutional Transformation grant that

-grant that began in September of 2012.
-Our program is supported
+began in September of 2012.
+The program is supported by the

-by the National Science Foundation’s ADVANCE Program which aims
+National Science Foundation’s ADVANCE Program which aims to

-to increase the participation and advancement of women in
+increase the participation and advancement of women in academic

-related research, and our efforts to promote and increase the
+about the program, related research, and efforts to promote and

-diversity of science, technology, engineering, and math (STEM)
+increase the diversity of science, technology, engineering, and

 The UC Davis faculty includes 22 members of the National Academy